SethDavenport/react-workshop/handout/immutablejs-overview.md

 **Note:**`Symbol was introduced in ECMAScript 6`

 All of these primitive data types are **immutable** which means that their values cannot be changed but instead new values are created.
-For example we can have a stirng literal "Hello" assigned to a variable `str` and then attempt to change the first character to "Y":
+For example, assign a stirng literal `"Hello"` to a variable `str` and then attempt to change the first character to "Y":

 ```javascript
 var str = 'Hello';